 Treating the Underlying Cause

-In some cases, knowing what causes your dry eye may lead to successful treatment.
+In many cases, identifying the cause of your dry eyes can lead to successful treatment.
 For instance, if your dry eye is caused by a medication you take regularly, you can talk to your general practitioner about using a different medication that does not produce this side effect.
-Dr. Miller may recommend that patients with dry eye caused by rheumatoid arthritis, Restasis, a prescription drop that treats both rheumatoid arthritis and psoriasis.
+Dr. Miller may recommend that patients with dry eye caused by rheumatoid arthritis try RESTASIS®, a prescription drop that treats both rheumatoid arthritis and psoriasis.

 Other Treatment Options

-When treating the cause of your dry eye does not work, and medications fail to help, Dr. Miller may consider alternatives:
+When treating the cause of your dry eye does not work, and medications fail to help, Dr. Miller may recommend alternatives:

 - Punctal Plugs – Your tear ducts work by draining your tears away through small openings called punctae.
 If excessive tear drainage is contributing to your dry eyes, the doctor can partially or completely close these openings with the use of tiny silicone plugs.
-Called punctal plugs, they are placed in the openings to reduce tear loss.
+Called punctal plugs, these devices are placed in the punctae to reduce tear loss.
 The plugs can be removed at any time, and the doctor may start you with a temporary plug that dissolves over time so that you can try the treatment and decide if you wish to continue.
 Another option, called thermal cautery, uses heat to close the ducts, and is usually permanent.

 - Unblocking the Oil Glands – Traditionally, if your dry eyes resulted from a blockage of the oil glands, you needed to apply warm compresses and thoroughly clean the eyelids for several days at home to unblock them.
-A new treatment called MiBo Thermoflow uses a small instrument to deliver a warm, gentle massage to open clogged glands.
+A new treatment called MiBo Thermoflo uses a small instrument to deliver a warm, gentle massage that can open clogged glands.
 The treatment takes only minutes.